 - Tweaking your funnel and conversion rates: A small percentage improvement of your click-through rate and sales page conversion will add up to a regular increase in your product sales—month after month.

 There are many more insights.
-Just develop the habit of analyzing what you are spending time on every day and you will quickly realize that there are plenty of low-value tasks which you can replace by high-value tasks to ultimately increase your output.
+Develop the habit of analyzing what you are spending time on every day, and you will quickly realize that there are plenty of low-value tasks which you can replace with high-value tasks to ultimately increase your output.
 This is also true for non-business owners.

-What are those high-value activities for you?
-If you don’t know, you should figure this out as soon as possible.
-It’s much more important than anything else so make it your priority.
+Action Steps: What are those high-value activities for you?
+If you don’t know, you should figure this out immediately.
+It’s much more important than anything else, so prioritize it.